Laragear/Rut/UPGRADE.md

 ### Eloquent Model Append

 By default, the Model appends the `rut` property on serialization, and hides `rut_num` and `rut_vd` columns.
-The name of these columns may change depending on the Model RUT configuration.
-This behavior can be reverted by overriding `shouldAppendRut()` to return `false`.
+The name of these columns may change depending on the Model RUT configuration, but usually it's not.
+Anyway, this behavior can be reverted by overriding `shouldAppendRut()` to return `false`.

 ```php
 /**